A D.C. charter school had a plan to reopen. Then it all fell apart.

 The challenges at LAMB are playing out as the public school system struggles to reach an agreement with the teachers union to implement its plan to bring back some elementary students to classrooms on Nov.
 9.

-One LAMB teacher, who spoke on the condition of anonymity because of the heated debate over the reopening plans, said many staff members live in Hispanic neighborhoods that have been it hard by covid-19.
+One LAMB teacher, who spoke on the condition of anonymity because of the heated debate over the reopening plans, said many staff members are Latino, a demographic that has been hit hard by the coronavirus.
 Some have lost relatives to the virus.
-The teacher did not have issues with LAMB’s reopening precautions but said he does not feel there is enough firm information to understand the full effects of reopening schools.
+The teacher did not take issue with LAMB’s reopening precautions but said there is not enough firm information to understand the full effects of reopening schools.

 While parents said they understand the tough position the school is in, they are frustrated that it does not seem to have a plan.
 They have pressed school leaders at public meetings to provide the metrics that would trigger schools to reopen and could not get answers.

-Mabel Hernandez, mother of twins in prekindergarten, said she knows staff is working hard, but Montessori and bilingual education doesn’t translate well online.
+Mabel Hernandez, a mother of twins in prekindergarten, said she knows staff is working hard, but Montessori and bilingual education doesn’t translate well online.
 The school has allowed around 40 children who come from low-income families or are at high risk for academic failure to do their virtual learning at school, under the supervision of staff.

-Hernandez’ children qualify for this program, and she said that while it has been great for her family, she feels she is taking the risk of being at school without the benefits of the academics.
+Hernandez’s children qualify for this program, and she said that while it has been great for her family, she feels she is taking the risk of being at school without the benefits of the academics.

 “It hurts to see when we know early learning happens in these years and I believe we are losing an important window,” Hernandez said.
 “It’s unsettling.
 It’s difficult because I feel like the communication piece of it has been missing.”